- Allergic Living - http://allergicliving.com -

 Joey was clearly pleased with the amount of treats he could have and proud of the cool pirate costume he’d worn to his class party that morning.
 I wanted to give Joey a big hug.
 What a great attitude he had.

-Parents, as you venture outdoors this Halloween with your food allergic youngsters, take a cue from Joey.
+Parents, as you venture outdoors for Halloween 2014 with your food allergic youngsters, take a cue from Joey.
 Stay focused on what your children can have and can do, rather than their limitations.
 While ghosts and goblins may spook young children, food allergies don’t have to be scary.
 Halloween is an excellent opportunity to educate your kids.
-With some careful planning and simple precautions the evening will be a treat for all:
+With some careful planning and simple precautions the evening can be a treat for all:

 Emphasize safe eating habits

-At this time of year, a lot of food will make its way into the classroom.
+During the Halloween season, a lot of food makes its way into the classroom.
 Reinforce the “no sharing food” rule and remind children not to take goodies from others, even well-meaning adults.
 Explain that people who do not have a food allergy may not know what to look for on a food label and could miss something.

 Remind teachers and caregivers about food policies